The price of uncertainty for social consensus: Proof of lower bound

-Define an \emph{uncertain best response} as a best response that strictly increases the social cost as a result of uncertainty.
-By definition, an uncertain best response must involve a color switch.
-One general idea is to construct a graph as a sequence of levels where each level contains slightly more vertices than the previous level.
-Starting from the first level, there are enough bad edges for all vertices in the first level to play uncertain best responses, which increases the number of bad edges by a multiplicative factor of $1+\eps$.
+\citet{Balcan-2011} used a carefully tuned gadget to create a snowball-like effect of uncertainty.
+To prove \cref{thm:lower-bound}, we provide a more complicated construction that amplifies the snowball effect even further.
+One general idea is to construct a graph as a sequence of levels, where each level contains slightly more vertices than the previous level.
+At the beginning, all of the vertices in the first level should have enough bad edges to play uncertain best responses, which increases the number of bad edges by a multiplicative factor of $1+\eps$.
 The fact that the vertices in the first level switched color implies that the vertices in the second level now have enough bad neighbors to play an uncertain best response, and this effect snowballs across the levels.